wp-plugins/wangguard/readme.txt

 WangGuard Always will be free for personal use, this means that whenever you have less than 500 daily registrations or you make less than $200/month, you never have to pay anything for WangGuard.

-Over 1,180,000 Splogger/unwanted users blocked in just 7 months!
+Over 1,200,000 Splogger/unwanted users blocked in just 7 months!

 WangGuard already is blocking 99.90% of sploggers and unwanted users.

 [What are users and Sploggers saying?](http://wordpress.org/extend/plugins/wangguard/other_notes/)

 [Did you find a bug?](http://bugs.wangguard.org)

-[Do you want to translate WangGuard?](http://translate.wangguard.org) [Do you have an Idea for WangGuard?](http://feedback.wangguard.org)
+[Do you want to translate WangGuard?](http://translate.wangguard.org)

+[Do you have an Idea for WangGuard?](http://feedback.wangguard.org)

 = Advice =

- * If you are using W3 Total Cache have enabled HTML&XML Minify and you use BuddyPress or a custom registration page.
-Please, go to Permormance -> Minify -> Advanced -> "Never minify the following pages:" and add you registration page.
+ * If you are using W3 Total Cache and you have enabled HTML&XML Minify and you use BuddyPress or a custom registration page.
+Please, go to Performance -> Minify -> Advanced -> "Never minify the following pages:" and add you registration page.
 If you dont do this, you could have some issues.

  * WangGuard NOT protect your site from comment spam, WangGuard protect your registration page from sploggers, unwanted users and untrusted users and WangGuard clean your database from them .
 For comment spam, you have another great plugin, [Akismet](http://wordpress.org/extend/plugins/akismet/).